Gudy Gaskill: Colorado Trail

 Gaskill is credited as the visionary and driving force behind the Colorado Trail, a 567 mi long, 3 ft wide hiking, biking, and horseback riding path between Denver and Durango, Colorado.
 Gaskill and her husband had joined the Colorado Mountain Club in 1952.
 In her capacity as chairwoman of the club's Huts and Trails Committee in the 1970s, Gaskill helped plot the early portions of the Trail and recruited teams of volunteers to build several miles of trail each summer in one-week shifts.
 In 1984, when the Governor of Colorado threw his support behind the project, the project moved more quickly toward completion.
 Gaskill, who was named executive director of the Colorado Trail Foundation, helped plan new sections, solicited private and corporate donations, and recruited volunteers nationwide.
 These volunteers numbered more than 10,000.
 In 1988 the first 470 mi of the route were dedicated.

 Memberships

 Gaskill became the first woman president of the Colorado Mountain Club in 1977.
-She also served on the board of the American Hiking Society.
+She also served on the board of the American Hiking Society..
+She was the Colorado State Coordinator for the 1980-81 HikaNation trip across America.